CARTLANN RÉGIÚNDA

 Comhaltas Ceoltóiri Eireann

-Contact the Archive by Email at ceoltrad @ eircom.net
+Contact the Archive by Email at ceoltrad@eircom.net

-For sites related to the archive see the Clare CCE home page or the CCE home page in Ireland.
+For other sites related to the archive see the Clare CCE home page

 ----------------------------------

-This page was first posted on November 5, 1997 and last updated on May 13, 2005.
+This page was first posted on November 5, 1997 and last updated on 18 September 2000